 Sleeping Bear Heritage Trail

 This trail is handicap accessible and is designed for walkers, runners, skiers, people on bicycles, in wheelchairs, and babies in strollers.
+Some stretches have steep grades, and these are noted on trailhead signs and are marked with warning signs on the trail.
 Because people will be using the trail in a variety of ways, please be aware of others going at different speeds.

 The Friends of Sleeping Bear Dunes manages and maintains the bike trail.
 They have over 40 Trail Ambassadors who ride or walk the trail on a regular basis.
 If you see one of these folks wearing the bright orange vest, feel free to ask them questions about the trail or the Park.
 They'll be happy to assist you.